Ransaka/Ransaka/Ransaka's Blog/Building AI Agent With Llama 3.md

 product_identifier.connect("prompt_builder", "llm")
 ```

-Okay, now we have completed the half of our first function, now it’s time to complete function by adding RAG pipeline.
+Okay, now we have completed half of our first function, now it’s time to complete the function by adding the RAG pipeline.

 ![Workflow of product_identifier_function](../Images/ai-agents//flow2.webp)